Twentieth anniversary of Argonne V18 Celebration, March 27, 2015

 In more detail, the principal areas of research include those described below:

 - Nuclear astrophysics

 - Nuclear dynamics with sub-nucleonic degrees of freedom

 - Nuclear forces and nuclear systems

 - Atomic theory and fundamental quantum mechanics

-It's been a tough winter in Chicago, ranking 4th on the all-time list for greatest snowfall, with the most snow since the record seasons of 1977-78 and 1978-79.
+It's been a tough winter in Chicago, now ranking 3rd on the all-time list for greatest snowfall, with the most snow since the record seasons of 1977-78 and 1978-79.
 It snowed on 30 of the first 48 days in 2014.
 Here is the annual snowfall record since 1884, with a star denoting the snowfall total to date, and an arrow pointing to a possible final total if average snows are experienced for the remainder of the season.
-(It's also damn cold.) .
+Second place is within reach.
+(It's also been damn cold.) .

 Quantum Monte Carlo for Light NucleiFor a cool poster of current results click here.